Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 While orchids look beautiful, their tall slender stem and large bloom may be intimidating to owners without green thumbs.
 You may have heard that orchids are difficult to grow—but this rumor is false.
-Orchids are relatively simple to grow indoors; you’ll just need to know where you locate your plant and maintain water levels a little more carefully than you would with other indoor plants.
+Orchids are relatively simple to grow indoors; you’ll just need to know where to place your plant and maintain water levels a little more carefully than you would with other indoor plants.

 Orchids need plenty of indirect sunlight while in the growing cycle, so ensure you position your plant in the best location in your home.
 The perfect place for growing orchids is a south-facing windowsill, where the plant will receive indirect sunlight without getting too hot.
 Although you may be tempted to place an orchid in a sun-rich area, keep in mind that leaving an orchid too close to a hot window could actually cook the plant, killing it, or a the very least stress the plant and change the color of the leaves.